Content modeling

 1. Architectural Foundations for Scalability

-Achieving true scalability in a high-performance PaaS environment requires moving away from traditional "monolithic pages" toward Atomic Design.
-In Optimizely CMS 12, this architectural shift is powered by the granular use of Blocks and intelligent class inheritance.
+Achieving true scalability in a high-performance PaaS environment requires moving away from traditional monolithic pages toward Atomic Design.
+In Optimizely CMS 12, this architectural shift is powered by the granular use of blocks and intelligent class inheritance.

 Atomic Content Design

-- Shared Content and Reusability: Storing blocks in global folders enables cross-page and cross-site reuse, preventing "data silos" where information is duplicated manually by editors.
+- Shared Content and Reusability: Storing blocks in global folders enables cross-page and cross-site reuse, preventing data silos where information is duplicated manually by editors.

 The Decision Matrix: ContentArea vs. IList<ContentReference>